 03 of 10

 Metal flashing that runs between the chimney and the roof is your protection against water making its way into your home.
 Flashing can tear away or fold back from falling limbs or even from pesky birds or squirrels.
+Weather cycles can deteriorate the seal as well.
 Inspect your roof flashing to make sure that it is intact.
 Repair the flashing as needed.

 04 of 10